-Certain investments, property, shares may be currently experiencing a loss.
+Certain investments, property, shares can from time to time experience a loss.
 Either because of market conditions or what you have spent on a property.
 There can be benefits in selling an asset during a loss because capital gains losses can be rolled over to use against future gains.
 For example, if your investment account is currently showing a loss, your adviser may suggest doing a fund switch to crystallise the loss which you can use if you are selling a buy to let property with a gain (for example).
 If you have multiple assets with different gains and losses, speak to an adviser about your options.